NikoletaKocurovaAI/artificial-intelligence/CONTRIBUTING.md

 `AI-task2-dummy-unit-test-to-run-in-github-pipeline`

+# Code style

+## Formatting

+For Python files, the black is used.

+Example:

+`black --check computer-vision/robot-object-recognition/src/python/frontend_app`

+`black computer-vision/robot-object-recognition/src/python/frontend_app`

 # Commit Message Guidelines

 ## Format

-Each commit message consists of the type (such as feat, refator, ...), the scope,
+Each commit message consists of the type (such as feat, refactor, ...), scope, task number and message text.

 ## Type